-B 0 Requirement Comment A development plan must be generally in Acceptable accordance with the North of the Merri River Structure Plan 2011 and the North of Merri River The Development Plan is generally in Growth Area Framework Plan in this schedule. accordance with the North of the Merri River Structure Plan 2011 with the exception of the privatisation of the floodplain area as a golf course.
+Requirement Comment A development plan must be generally in Acceptable accordance with the North of the Merri River Structure Plan 2011 and the North of Merri River The Development Plan is generally in Growth Area Framework Plan in this schedule. accordance with the North of the Merri River Structure Plan 2011 with the exception of the privatisation of the floodplain area as a golf course.
 As discussed above, this area must be vested in Council as public open space whereby the applicant can then enter into negotiations for a leasehold of this land for the golf course.
 A development plan should be prepared for a Acceptable group of landholdings generally in accordance with the Development Plan Precincts identified in Minor variations to the Structure Plan have the North of the Merri River Structure Plan. been undertaken to adjust the location of the Variations to the development plan precincts must internal road and the residential lot density.
 As be to the satisfaction of the responsible authority. discussed above, this is considered to be broadly acceptable.
 A design response that is based on the results of Acceptable the site analysis process, and is generally consistent with the objectives and requirements of The design response is based on the site the North of the Merri River Structure Plan. analysis in the DP report and the urban design analysis.
-Other than the items raised above, the design response is considered to broadly reflect the objectives and requirements of the North of Merri River Growth Area Structure A Plan.
+Other than the items raised above, the design response is considered to broadly reflect the objectives and requirements of the North of Merri River Growth Area Structure Plan.
 A written report and plans addressing the Acceptable objectives described in this schedule.
-The Davidenment Dien report address # The Development Plan report addresses the A datailed site analysis that includes the fallewing it objectives of the schedule.
-A detailed site analysis that includes the following it erns to the satisfaction of the responsible An anyiranmental acceptant of the flore found Accentable An environmental assessment of the flora, fauna Acceptable and habitat significance of the land which includes The Davelonment Dian is supported by an recommended actions for management, The Development Plan is supported by an revegetation and restoration of any identified environmental assessment (Trengove, conservation and vegetation protection areas November 2021).
+The Development Plan report addresses the objectives of the schedule.
+A detailed site analysis that includes the following items to the satisfaction of the responsible authority: An environmental assessment of the flora, fauna Acceptable and habitat significance of the land which includes recommended actions for management, The Development Plan is supporte revegetation and restoration of any identified environmental assessment (Trengove, conservation and vegetation protection areas November 2021).
 The DP report indicates no where relevant.
 The assessment must also make native vegetation exists on the site aside from recommendations with regard to management of the riparian zone along the Merri River, and